Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Leaky Integrate-and-Fire Model

-where $\boldsymbol{X}(t)$ is the time-dependent spike train, i.e., the input may change the charging current with time during the inference.
-To consider the temporal information, we split the spike train into $F$ frames and duration of each frame is equal to $T = T_{total}/F$, where $F \in \mathbb{Z^+}$.
-We write $\boldsymbol{\bar X_f}$ to represent the average spiking rate of $f$-th frame, i.e., $\boldsymbol{\bar X}_f=1/N_{\max} \sum_{t=T\cdot(f-1)}^{T \cdot f} \boldsymbol{X}(t)$ such that $N_{\max}$ is the maximum spikes of all training frames in dataset $D$.
-The spiking resolution of $X(t)$ can be roughly computed as $S_r = N_{\max}/T$.
-For event-based input, SNN can manifest faster inference due to immediate response after receiving the first spike, and it completes the inference whenever the spike train ends, i.e., at $T_{total}$.
+where $\boldsymbol{\bar X}$ represents the constant current based on inputs, e.g., normalised pixel value of RGB Image.
+For each timestep, the first layer of SNN transforms the frame-based input $\boldsymbol{\bar X}$ into weighted current $\boldsymbol{Z}_f^1$, which then stimulates the LIF neurons in the first layer to generate spikes.
+Notably, for event-based input, SNN can manifest faster inference due to immediate response after receiving the first spike, and it completes the inference whenever the spike train ends, i.e., at $T$.
 The event-based benchmarks are further introduced in Section \ref{exp:dataset}.
 This characteristic makes it possible that the inference time is dynamic for different inputs.
-In this paper, with the cutoff technique as in Section~\ref{sec:cutoffmech}, we will show that the average latency of the inference in SNN can be further reduced (to some $t \leq T_{total}$).
+In this paper, with the cutoff technique as in Section~\ref{sec:cutoffmech}, we will show that the average latency of the inference in SNN can be further reduced (to some $t \leq T$).